 1. Which types of payments do you need?

-It’s good to first determine which type of payments your company needs.
-Do you want to only process recurring payments or also charge the customers for one-time payments (e.g. for a specific or extra items).
+It’s a good idea to first determine which type of payments you need to be able to seamlessly run an online business.
+Do you want to only process recurring payments or also charge the customers for one-time purchases (e.g. for specific or extra items).

-The location of your business matters.
-Not every payment gateway will provide their solution for businesses in your country.
-This is usually due to banking regulations (our solution, for example, is focused on the EU market).
-So, if your company is registered in one of the European countries, it’s better for you to connect with a European payment provider with the European acquiring bank behind it.
+The location of your business matters, as payment gateways usually provide a list of countries they work with.
+This is usually due to banking regulations (SecurionPay, for example, is focused on businesses incorporated in Europe).
+So, if your company is registered in a European country, it’s usually better to connect with a European payment provider that is backed by European acquiring banks.

-Of course, this doesn’t mean that when you’re incorporated in the EU, you can’t sell globally.
-Find the payment gateway that offers a variety of currencies.
+But, of course, this doesn’t mean that when you’re incorporated in the EU, you can’t sell globally.
+Simply, find a payment gateway that offers the possibility to accept payments in multiple currencies.

 3. How long does the integration process take?